Gregory Mahler, Academic Dean and

 I really like that image: how graduates see possibilities.
 One of my very favorite literary passages is by Marcel Proust, who wrote an enormous, seven volume, work in the first decades of the 20th century.
 One of his points in this work was that chronological distance gives us some perspective in life; the title of his book Remembrance of Things Past, suggests this.
 What is perhaps his most often cited passage from this work is the phrase “The real voyage of discovery comes not from seeking new destinations, but having new eyes.”
 I love that.
 “Having new eyes.”

 When I have the occasion to talk about what we do in the liberal arts at Earlham, I tell people that in the liberal arts we’re in the “eye” business, to use the image that Proust provided.
 During your four years at Earlham you will come to see the world through new eyes; you will go through a personal transformation in your time here, as a result of the liberal arts environment.
-Through our rich curriculum, whether it is your reading literature with Barb Caruso in the English Department, or studying malaria with Peter Blair in the Biology Department, or blowing things up with Lori Watson in the Chemistry Department, or working in Bill Culverhouse’s Music course “the care and feeding of your iPod,” or studying “Hip Hop and Religion” in James Logan’s Religion class, your horizons will be broadened, your perspectives affected.
+Through our rich curriculum, whether it is your studying the “News in China” with Marya Bower in the Philosophy Department, or studying malaria with Peter Blair in the Biology Department, or blowing things up with Lori Watson in the Chemistry Department, working on the Model U.N. with Welling Hall, or studying “Hip Hop and Religion” in James Logan’s Religion class, your horizons will be broadened, your perspectives affected.

 This “eye” image, by the way, is not limited to Proust.
 I have run across a body of Quaker lore with a reference to “new eyes for invisibles” that suggests the same general idea.
 In a book published in 1943, Rufus Jones talked about perspectives and values in the much the same way as Proust.

-It is also true, of course, that most of you as Earlham students will engage in literal voyages of discovery with your faculty that contribute to your change and growth.
-I have only recently returned from Dharamsala, India, where I was meeting with leaders at the Institute for Buddhist Dialectics to arrange for a program in Tibet and Buddhist Studies that we hope to have online by next Fall.
-This will be a life-changing semester for our students who choose to pursue it — including having the opportunity to meet the Dalai Lama.
+It is also true, of course, that most of you as Earlham students willengage in literal voyages of discovery with your faculty that contribute to your change and growth.
+You may have seen on the web news of our new program in Dharamsala, India, where I was meeting with leaders at the Institute for Buddhist Dialectics to arrange for a program in Tibet and Buddhist Studies that is starting even as we speak.
+I am sure that this will be a life-changing semester for our students who choose to pursue it — including having the opportunity to meet the Dalai Lama.

 This travel dimension, reflected in our overseas studies programs, seems to me to be a distinctively “liberal” dimension of education.
 In my view there are very, very few experiences in life that educate as much as travel.
 With its emphasis on experiencing other languages and cultures, coming to see ourselves as “the other,” trying to learn to question our assumptions by seeing through the eyes of other cultures, the travel experience is extraordinarily valuable, and really is central among our institutional goals.

 In addition to sending you overseas, you’ll also have plenty of international contact on campus.
-Nearly 20 percent of our students are international, and last year we had students from 81 countries on our campus, further adding to this broadening of perspectives.
+How many of you come from outside of the United States?
+Raise your hands.
+Last year we had students from 81 countries on our campus, further adding to this broadening of perspectives.